-If you’re planning to make the same journey, please note the following information:
+If you’re planning to make the same journey during your week in Norway, please note the following information:

 - Although there are frequent departures to Odda, only two of these per day are direct (i.e don’t involve any changes or alternative forms of transport; you stay on the bus for the entire journey).
 Ironically the non-direct ones are much more expensive (presumably because they involve a scenic boat trip across the fjords), so if you’re travelling on a budget, make sure you book yourself on the right one.
 At the time of writing, there was a departure around 8:30/9am and then another at 8:55pm

 - The best place to buy your ticket from is at the bus station itself (located next to the train station).
 There’s an information desk available with a ticket system in place.
 If you’re using the ticket machine to purchase your ticket (waiting times at the information desk can be long!), you’ll need to choose the option “via A-D + F + ferje Tor-Jon” which should be 137 NOK.

 - It is also possible to buy a ticket via the Skyss app, however you’ll only be able to purchase the ticket for the bus (97 NOK); you’ll have to pay for the ferry crossing separately in cash to the bus driver.
 The cost is 40 NOK – hence the 137 NOK total.

 Sound complicated?
 Now you may have some idea how we felt trying to figure it out!

 In spite of spending well over an hour at the bus station (and probably an equal amount of time at the Tourist Information Office) trying to figure out the timetables and prices for transport to Odda, we did have time to check Bryggen and the Bergen Fish Market off our list.
 Both are located down by the harbour.